Convolutional Deep Kernel Machines: Related Work

 \section{Related Work}

-Perhaps the most closely related work is~\citet{dkm}, which introduces deep kernel machines and their connections to DGPs and neural networks.
-However, they only consider fully-connected networks, and do not consider convolutional structure.

-One way to define a deep kernel machine is using the infinite-width limit of a deep kernel process.
-Deep kernel processes are fully Bayesian deep nonlinear function approximators that optimise a variational approximate posterior over Gram matrices~\citep{aitchison2020deep,ober2021variational,ober2023improveddkp}.
-DKPs are similar to DKMs in the sense that they learn a flexible kernel over data, though DKMs are deterministic and correspond to a type of infinitely-wide NN.
+DKMs were developed in ~\citet{dkm}, using a modified NNGP limit that retains representation learning.
+However, they only considered regression in small fully-connected networks.

+The NTK setting \citep{jacot2018neural} is a theoretical approach to understanding neural networks that is also based on infinite-width limits.
+However, the NTK deals with very different phenomena from the NNGP/DKM setting, in that it describes the dynamics of gradient descent applied to a loss function.
+By contrast, the NNGP/DKM \citep{dkm} describes Bayesian networks under the posterior, which does not, in principle, involve any dynamics.
+A problem arises in the NTK setting, whereby the NTK, describing the dynamics of gradient descent, is constant through training in particular infinite-width limits.
+Recent work on the mu-P scaling has resolved this issue, by finding alternative limits in which the NTK is able to evolve through training \citep{yang2020feature,yang2022efficient}.

-There is a body of literature on infinite width convolutional neural networks (CNNs) \citeinfcnn{}.
-These networks are sometimes known as ``neural network Gaussian processes'' \citeinfnn[NNGPs;]{}, as they can be understood as a Gaussian process over the outputs, with a kernel that is computed by recursively applying transformations corresponding to the nonlinearity and the convolution operations.
-However, infinite CNNs have a Gaussian process kernel that is a fixed, deterministic function of the inputs.
-They therefore do not allow for flexibility in the learned kernels/representations, unlike real, finite CNNs and unlike our convolutional DKMs \citep{aitchison2020why,dkm}.
+There is a body of literature on infinite-width convolutional neural networks (CNNs) \citeinfcnn{}, specifically in the NNGP setting \citeinfnn{}.
+As mentioned before, NNGPs have a kernel that is a fixed, deterministic function of the inputs, and therefore do not allow for flexibility in the learned kernels/representations, unlike real, finite CNNs and unlike our convolutional DKMs \citep{aitchison2020why,dkm}.

-One source of inspiration for our efficient inducing point approximation scheme might be convolutional DPGs, which use inducing patches \citecdgp{}.
-However, as discussed in the introduction, it is not possible to use their inducing point scheme in the convolutional DKM setting, as it requires access to features at each layer, while we work solely with Gram matrices.
-Instead, we must develop an alternative scheme.

-Our inducing points have no spatial component, but act like fully-connected features.
-As such, our DKM inducing point scheme is inter-domain \citeinter{}, in the sense that the inducing points do not mirror datapoints (images), but instead store information about the function in a different domain.
-Of course, convolutional DKMs are very different from work on inter-domain inducing points in GPs, in that we are in the DKM, not GP setting, and also in that this past work on inter-domain inducing points is not in the convolutional setting.
+Convolutional DGPs use inducing patches for scalability \citecdgp{}.
+However, we cannot use their scheme here, as it requires features at each layer, while we work solely with Gram matrices.
+Therefore we were forced to develop a new scheme.
+Our DKM inducing point scheme is inter-domain \citeinter{}, in the sense that the inducing points do not mirror datapoints (images), but instead store information about the function in a different domain.
+Existing work on inter-domain inducing points does not address the DKM or convolutional settings.